soumaiabouh/smart-grid-privacy-enhancing-system/m1/Domain.md

 # Report: Analysis of Smart Meters
 ## Introduction
-_An introduction that describes and delineates, as clearly as possible, the case/situation you targeted._

 The past few decades have seen a prevalent transition from analog meters to smart meters that has revolutionized the efficiency, sustainability and convenience of electricity management and energy consumption.
 Traditional analog meters measure the total electricity consumption by tracking the amount of electrical energy passing through them.
 They are purely mechanical devices, and the readings, which are presented on analog dials or displays, require a manual reading by a technician.
 By design, those basic meters are not able to provide any real-time monitoring capabilities [[1](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=5353784)].
 Conversely, a smart meter is an electric meter that records granular energy usage data at regular intervals, typically of 30 minutes or less [[2](https://ieeexplore.ieee.org/document/8534430)].
 Electronic sensors and microprocessors are utilized to ensure precise measurements of energy consumption, providing more accurate billing to customers.
 This real-time data is wirelessly transmitted to utility companies, eliminating the need for manual meter readings and the potential for human error in these readings.
 Many modern systems have adopted two-way wireless communication, allowing energy providers, home devices and displays to interact.
 Smart meters allow customers to monitor their own utility usage through displays or online interfaces to understand their consumption habits while additionally allowing utility companies to analyze their customer behavior to plan for better services and make strategic decisions for future investments [[1](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=5353784)].
 Canada stands as a prominent example of the widespread adoption of smart meters with 82% of installed meters being smart meters.
 Several provinces have made substantial investments in research labs that focus on smart grids and their related technologies [[3](https://static4.arrow.com/-/media/arrow/files/pdf/0821/te_trend-paper-smart-metering_0521_en.pdf)].